Gratitude (Earth, Wind & Fire album): Overview

-Gratitude was also co-produced by Maurice White and Charles Stepney.
-The LP consists of mostly live concert material together with some newly recorded tracks.
+Co-produced by Maurice White and Charles Stepney, Gratitude consists mostly live tracks together with some newly recorded songs.
+A 1999 reissue features two interludes together with a live medley of Serpentine Fire, Saturday Nite, Can't Hide Love and Reasons.
+This medley was recorded on February 11, 1978, via CBS, at Natalie Cole's live TV variety special.

 Singles

 With the LP came "Sing a Song" which rose to No. 1 on the Billboard Hot Soul Songs chart and No. 5 on the Hot 100 chart.